gitlabhq/gitlabhq/doc/development/migration_style_guide.md

 When removing an index make sure to use the method `remove_concurrent_index` instead of the regular `remove_index` method.
 The `remove_concurrent_index` method automatically drops concurrent indexes when using PostgreSQL, removing the need for downtime.
-To use this method you must disable transactions by calling the method `disable_ddl_transaction!` in the body of your migration class like
+To use this method you must disable single-transaction mode by calling the method `disable_ddl_transaction!` in the body of your migration class like so:
-so:

 ```ruby
 class MyMigration < ActiveRecord::Migration